 YL Games for L2

-Practical games and activities for young learners to test
+Practical games and activities for young learners to test target language

 With the increasing emphasis on teaching L2 using games in Asia, I remember the challenge I faced as a new teacher on the scene to find appropriate games to use in the classroom that would test the target language.
 It was a bit of a challenge at first but I did manage to come up with several games and activities that my students would enjoy and that would also test the target language.
 Here are some of the games and activities that I continue to use in my classrooms.